 "Online Tax Preparation course" may not sound high stakes, but reconsider.
 Taxes are everywhere.
 All working adults and all businesses, large and small, must file their taxes at least once per year.
 That makes professional tax preparers a valuable commodity with ongoing sources of work—high stakes when it comes to your career choice.
 Our online Tax Preparation course gives you specialized skills, focusing on the essentials of preparing federal tax returns for individuals and small businesses.
-It also prepares you to take the National Bookkeepers Association (NBA) Tax Certification Exam.
+It also prepares you to take the National Association of Certified Public Bookkeepers (NACPB) Tax Certification Exam.

-Our online Tax Preparation course includes the cost of the National Bookkeepers Association Tax Certification Exam*, practice test, and your official certificate when you pass the exam.
+Our online Tax Preparation course includes the cost of the National Association of Certified Public Bookkeepers (NACPB) Tax Certification Exam*, and your official certificate when you pass the exam.
 Certification validates your skills and identifies you as credible and qualified.

 What you get

 - NACPB Tax Certification Exam (a $100 value)

 - Textbook: J.K.
 Lasser's Your Income Tax